 Policy in Public Health

-- discuss multiple dimensions of the policy-making process, including the roles of ethics and evidence.
+- discuss the policy-making process, including the roles of ethics and evidence.

 - propose strategies to identify stakeholders and build coalitions and partnerships for influencing public health outcomes.